 Waterproof phone cases can be purchased online, from the likes of Target, Walgreens and Walmart while in Orlando or from one of the stores inside Volcano Bay.

-If you don’t wish to use your phone during your visit to Volcano Bay then you can store it in one of the park’s lockers for a fee.
+If you don’t wish to use your phone during your visit, then you can store it along with any other personal belongings in one of the Volcano Bay lockers for a fee.

 Volcano Bay Restricted Items